What is Irritable Bowel Syndrome (IBS)?

-Your 12-year-old son seems healthy.
-During stressful situations, he complains of abdominal pain, bloating and diarrhea.
-Could he have irritable bowel syndrome (IBS)?
-Does he have some other disease?
+Your 12-year-old child seems healthy.
+During stressful situations, they complains of abdominal pain, bloating and diarrhea.
+Could they have irritable bowel syndrome (IBS)?
+Do they have some other disease?

 Irritable bowel syndrome or IBS is a group of symptoms.
 The symptoms include: